Skip to code content (skip section selection)

 (2) The sale or installation of a finished product, material or article, or merchandise which is not actually fabricated into and does not become a permanent fixed part of the structure;

 (3) Work performed personally by an owner or lessee of real property on property the primary use of which is for agricultural or farming enterprise;

 (4) A material supplier who renders advice concerning use of products sold and who does not provide construction or installation services;

 (5) Work performed by a public utility company regulated by the West Virginia Public Service Commission and its employees;

 (6) Repair work contracted for by the owner of the equipment on an emergency basis in order to maintain or restore the operation of the equipment;

 (7) Work performed by an employer's regular employees, for which the employees are paid regular wages and not a contract price, on property owned or leased by the employer which is not intended for speculative sale or lease;

 (8) Work personally performed on a structure by the owner or occupant thereof; and

-(9) Work performed when the specifications for such work have been developed or approved by engineering personnel employed by the owner of a facility by registered professional engineers licensed pursuant to the laws of this State when the work to be performed because of its specialized nature or process cannot be reasonably or timely contracted for within the general area of the facility.
+(9) Work performed when the specifications for the work have been developed or approved by engineering personnel employed by the owner of a facility by registered professional engineers licensed pursuant to the laws of this state when the work to be performed because of its specialized nature or process cannot be reasonably or timely contracted for within the general area of the facility.

-(d) Any and all contractors and sub-contractors shall be current on their Business and Occupation taxes before a contractor’s license shall be issued.
+(f) Business and Occupation Taxes.
+Any and all contractors and subcontractors shall be current on their business and occupation taxes before a contractor's business license shall be issued pursuant to this section.